 - One-to-one counselling

 - Bereavement Support Group facilitators

-Our team of volunteer complementary therapists offer therapies to our service users (patient, carers) on a 1:1 basis.
+Our team of volunteer complementary therapists offer therapies and remote sessions where possible to all our service users, patient, carers and bereaved on a 1:1 basis.
 It is also possible for all registered clients to access group therapies.
-If you would like to volunteer as a therapist, you must be fully qualified (ITEC equivalent), have personal professional indemnity insurance and have at least one year’s experience post qualification.
+If you would like to volunteer as a therapist, you must hold a recognised Level 3 diploma qualification, have your own personal insurance and be registered with the CNHC.
+You also need to have at least one year’s experience post qualification.
 All therapists receive cancer-related training as part of their induction as well as ongoing professional support.
 We also offer a yearly training allowance to our therapists which can be used towards training relevant to their role.

 Volunteering opportunities for complementary therapies include: